idkwhereisthisname/idkwhereisthisname.github.io/guides/TWLNANDMod.md

 * Old 3DS (XL)
 * New 3DS (XL)

 If you use any other consoles, you will *probably* get an error.
+If it works for any other consoles besides those three (or five), [contact](https://idkwhereisthisname.github.io/contact) me.

 NOTE2:Do NOT access data management, it will corrupt your DS saves and games.